Sonesta White Plains

 David Tancabel US Environmental Protection Agency |

-This session will help simplify the complicated world of energy efficiency financing by sharing some of the best resources available to educate the market on financing products and programs for particular sectors or building types.
+This session helped simplify the complicated world of energy efficiency financing by sharing some of the best resources available to educate the market on financing products and programs for particular sectors or building types.

 3A.
 Maximizing Impact from the Energy Efficiency Revolving Loan Fund Program